Introduction to eSignatures and Digital Signatures in UWP

 PSPDFKit facilitates paperless signing workflows with the Electronic Signatures and Digital Signatures components.
 These are two components that can be licensed separately and don’t depend on each other.

 The Electronic Signatures component lets users create signatures from ink drawings, bitmap images, and text.
 It includes a built-in UI for adding and deleting signatures in documents with or without a signature form element.
 Annotations are used under the hood to execute the electronic signing process.
 This feature also contains support for programmatically marking ink or image annotations as signatures.
-See Adding an Electronic Signature to read more.
+See our guide on adding an electronic signature to learn more.

 Electronic Signatures introduces support for three different modes of adding signatures: draw, image, and type.
 This allows you to integrate a feature-rich signing experience inside your app.
-Please see our Customizing the Signature User Interface guide to learn about available API options.
+Please see our guide on customizing the signature user interface to learn about available API options.

 You can also implement callbacks to provide signature storage so that users can reuse their electronic signatures across documents.